laravel-enso/documentation/docs/packages/contacts.md

 ## Features

-- allows the management of contact persons, attached to other entities, such as owners
+- allows the management of contact persons, attached to other entities, such as companies
 - uses a polymorphic relationship for flexibility when attaching
 - contacts can be disabled while still keeping them, for reference
 - comes with a `Contacts.vue` VueJS component meant to be included anywhere, and an index page to list all contacts